madan03/triangle_its/README.md

 3. Ensure you have the RDF ontology file (`triangle_area_ontology.rdf`) in the project root directory

 4. Run the application

-bash
+In bash CMD:

 python app.py

-5. Access the application in your web browser at http://localhost:5000
+5.Access the application in your web browser at http://localhost:5000